-Big Johnson Lake BC is around 5 kilometers (3 miles) in length and around 200 feet (60 meters) at the maximum depth, with the visibility being around 50-60 feet in places.
+As mentioned above, Big Johnson Lake BC is around 5 kilometers (3 miles) in length and around 200 feet (60 meters) at the maximum depth, with the visibility being around 50-60 feet in places.

 At one end of Big Johnson Lake BC, there is a short, gravel lined channel connecting it to Little Johnson Lake which is perfect for spawning Kamloops Rainbow Trout.
 Soon after the ice melts in the spring, hundreds or perhaps thousands of 2-3 pound (or even perhaps 5+ pounders) Kamloops Rainbow Trout spawn in this channel.
 Go past at the right time and the stream will be alive with trout.

 And after a summer spent feeding and growing in the channel, the fry head back to the depths of Big Johnson Lake via specially built fish ladders.

 There is not much else around, but there are some fun, water-based activities to enjoy at Johnson Lake.
 You can:

 • Fish for trout (in season and with valid fishing licenses)